Action Park: History

 In 1976, Eugene Mulvihill and his company, Great American Recreation (GAR), the owners of the recently combined Vernon Valley/Great Gorge ski area in Vernon Township, New Jersey, wanted to make money during the summer off-season.
 Following the example of other ski areas, they opened a 2700 ft alpine slide down one of the steep ski trails.
 For the summer of 1978, Mulvihill added two water slides and a go-kart track, and named the collection of rides the "Vernon Valley Summer Park".
-Action Park was formally opened on July 4 of that year, with two opening-day promotions: a Dolly Parton look-alike contest and a tobacco juice-spitting contest.
+Action Park was formally opened on July 4 of that year, with two opening-day promotions: a Dolly Parton look-alike contest and a tobacco juice–spitting contest.

 The following year, more water slides and a small deep-water swimming pool, as well as tennis courts and a softball field, were added to what became known as the Waterworld section of Action Park.
 By 1980, Motorworld had been carved out of swamplands the ski area owned across State Route 94.
 Combined, the park's 250 acre formed one of North America's earliest modern water parks.
 It evolved into a major destination with 75 rides (35 motorized, self-controlled rides and 40 water slides).

 "Gene didn't want to do the same old shit, where you just get strapped into something or it twirls around," Andy Mulvihill, later the park's head lifeguard, recalls of his father's philosophy in creating Action Park.
 "He wanted to take the idea of skiing, which is exhilarating because you control the action, and transfer it to an amusement park.
-There's inherent risk in that, but that's what makes it fun."

-Action Park's most successful years were the early and mid-1980s.
+There's inherent risk in that, but that's what makes it fun."Action Park's most successful years were the early and mid-1980s.
 Most rides were still operating, and the park's dangerous reputation had not yet developed.
 In 1982, two guests died at the park within a week of each other, leading to the permanent closure of one ride.
 Despite this, people continued to come in massive numbers.
-The park's fortunes began to turn with two deaths in the summer of 1984, and the legal and financial problems that stemmed from the ensuing lawsuits.
+The park's fortunes began to turn with two more deaths in the summer of 1984, and the legal and financial problems that stemmed from the ensuing lawsuits.
 A state investigation of misconduct in the leasing of state land to Action Park led to a 110-count grand jury indictment against the nine related companies that ran the park and their executives for operating an unauthorized insurance company.
-Many took pretrial intervention to avoid prosecution; Gene pleaded guilty that November to five insurance fraud-related charges.
-Attendance remained high, and the park remained profitable, at least on paper.
+Many took pretrial intervention to avoid prosecution; Gene Mulvihill pleaded guilty that November to five insurance fraud–related charges.